Vinay Prasad

-Vinayak "Vinay" Kashyap Prasad is an American hematologist-oncologist and health researcher who has served as the director of the Center for Biologics Evaluation and Research, a branch of the U.S. Food and Drug Administration (FDA), since May 2025.
-He was a professor of epidemiology and biostatistics at the University of California, San Francisco (UCSF), and is the author of the books Ending Medical Reversal (2015) and Malignant (2020).
+Vinay Kashyap Prasad is an American hematologist-oncologist and health researcher, who served as the director of the Center for Biologics Evaluation and Research from May 2025 to April 2026 at the Food and Drug Administration (FDA).
+He is a professor of epidemiology and biostatistics at the University of California, San Francisco (UCSF), and is the author of the books Ending Medical Reversal (with Adam Cifu, 2015), and Malignant (2020), both from Johns Hopkins University Press.

+Prasad adopted a contrarian stance in response to the COVID-19 pandemic, using social media to spread misinformation with florid rhetoric.
+In May 2025, during the second Trump administration, he was appointed head of the Center for Biologics Evaluation and Research at the Food and Drug Administration (FDA).
+Following criticism of the FDA's decisions on multiple vaccine reviews, reports appeared that he would leave his position at the end of April 2026.

 Early life and education

-Prasad was raised in a suburb of Cleveland, Ohio, before moving outside of Chicago in northern Indiana.
+Prasad was raised in a suburb of Cleveland, before moving to Northern Indiana, outside of Chicago.
 His parents immigrated from India.

-Prasad attended Michigan State University, where he took courses in health care ethics and physiology.
+Prasad attended Michigan State University (MSU), where he took courses in health care ethics and physiology.
 In 2005, Prasad graduated summa cum laude from MSU with a double major in philosophy and physiology.
-He gave the commencement speech to the College of Arts and Letters on behalf of the Philosophy Department.
-He completed his medical degree at University of Chicago in 2009 and completed a residency in internal medicine at Northwestern University in 2012.
-Prasad was certified in internal medicine by the American Board of Internal Medicine in 2012 and earned a Master's of Public Health from Johns Hopkins University in 2014.
-In 2015, Prasad completed a joint fellowship in oncology at the National Cancer Institute and hematology at the National Heart, Lung, and Blood Institute (i.e., the National Institutes of Health (NIH) Hematology Oncology Fellowship)).
+He gave the commencement speech to the College of Arts and Letters on behalf of the philosophy department.
+Prasad received his medical degree from University of Chicago in 2009, and completed a residency in internal medicine at Northwestern University in 2012.
+That same year, he was certified in internal medicine by the American Board of Internal Medicine, and earned a Master's of Public Health from Johns Hopkins University in 2014.
+In 2015, Prasad completed a joint National Institutes of Health (NIH) fellowship, the Hematology Oncology Fellowship at the National Cancer Institute (NCI) and the National Heart, Lung, and Blood Institute (NHLBI).